thomasperi/mojl/README.md

 # mojl
-A simple content module repackager
+A bundler for vanilla websites